Signed Latent Factors for Spamming Activity Detection: Introduction

 It has been reported that designing a specific detection model to deal with a certain kind of spamming activity makes researchers exhausted to tackle the continuously emerging spamming phenomena \cite{liu2020recommending}.
 Besides, feature-based detection models suffer from limited robustness and capability, since even the same type of spamming campaign frequently changes its cheating strategies \cite{liu2016pay, zhang2015catch}.
-To cope with these predicaments, relational datasets of different kinds of fraudulent phenomena in this paper are interpreted by the unified signed network, and then LFM models that involve no specific features can be generalized to detect disparate spamming activities.
+To cope with these predicaments, relational datasets of different kinds of fraudulent phenomena in this work are interpreted by the unified signed network, and then LFM models that involve no specific features can be generalized to detect disparate spamming activities.

-We summarize the contributions of this work as follows: \begin{itemize} \item We uniformly use the signed network to represent various spam-contaminated datasets and introduce a new perspective (\textit{i.e.}, LFM) to address the spam detection problem. \item Two competitive and highly dissimilar algorithms, SPR and MRLE, are proposed to mine spam-detection oriented signed latent factors, tackling the long-standing challenges. \item To explore the capability of signed latent factors for filtering spamming activities, five types of application strategies of signed latent representations are proposed and evaluated.
+We summarize the contributions of this work as follows: \begin{itemize} \item We uniformly use the signed network to represent various spam-contaminated datasets and introduce a new perspective (\textit{i.e.}, LFM) to address the spam detection problem. \item Two competitive and highly dissimilar algorithms, SPR and MRLE, are proposed to mine spam-detection oriented signed latent factors, tackling the long-standing challenges. \item To explore the capability of signed latent factors for filtering spamming activities, five types of application strategies are proposed and evaluated. \item Our LFM approach can be viewed as an optimization criterion specifically designed for detecting fraudulent activities, capable of enhancing existing neural network-based spam detection architectures.
+Experimental results have demonstrated the applicability of LFM, showcasing its ability to refine and optimize detection mechanisms effectively.
 We will release the code upon acceptance. \end{itemize}